Amund/noop/README.md

 Then, add this code in `index.php` and `product.php`.

     <?php
-	noop::inspect( 'request' ); /// details on how the URL is parsed noop::inspect( 'controllers' ); /// What files will be included
+	echo noop::inspect( 'request' ); /// details on how the URL is parsed echo noop::inspect( 'controllers' ); /// What files will be included

 Finally, take a breath, and try some URL :